Annotation Principles

 Characteristics

-Section titled CharacteristicsCharacteristic columns describe inherent properties of the source material, e.g., a certain strain or ecotype, but also the temperature an organism was exposed to.
-You can add any number of Characteristic
+Section titled CharacteristicsCharacteristic columns describe inherent properties of the source material, e.g., a certain strain or ecotype, or the developmental stage.
+You can add any number of Characteristic columns.

 Factor